nat-n/poethepoet/README.rst

 ✅  Tasks can be defined as a sequence of other tasks

-✅  Shell completion of global options and task names (just for zsh so far)
+✅  Shell completion of task names (and global options too for zsh)

 Installation
 ============